Adam-git655/Terraria-Clone/README.md

 - Sprite rendering and player movement
 - Infinite world generation using a chunk system based on Perlin noise.
-- Functioning player collisions with the tiled environment
+- Player collisions with the tiled environment
-- AI Zombies
+- Smart Zombie AI using A* pathfinding
+- Basic Combat System
 - Ability to place and destroy blocks
 - Can choose between 3 block types (Grass, dirt, and stone)
 - Inventory/Hotbar system to keep track of items

 ### Features to add

-- Combat System
-- Smarter Zombie AI using A* pathfinding
 - Cave generation with different block types and minerals
 - Multiple biomes
 - Player animations